Canadian Prairies - History

 Good Report".
 Canadian Plains Research Center, University of

-Regina, Regina, Saskatchewan, Canada 238 pages
+Regina, Regina, Saskatchewan, Canada.
+238 pages.

-AEU HSS FC 3511 T5315 1991
+AEU HSS FC 3511 T5315 1991 A collection of

 - Francis, R. D. 1989